-Genetic profiling of plants and plant diseases (441 publications) Weed management and herbicides (182 publications) Insects pests adaptation, resistance and population genetics (275 publications) Microbiology, microbial growth and growth inhibition (91 publications) Mycotoxins and producing organisms (19 publications) Pesticide efficacy (10 publications).
+Insects pests adaptation, resistance and population genetics (275 publications) Microbiology, microbial growth and growth inhibition (91 publications) Mycotoxins and producing organisms (19 publications) Pesticide efficacy (10 publications).
 Excellence in fungal research is centrally organized at NC State through the Center for Integrated Fungal Research (CIFR).
-CIFR is focused on "discovery and analysis of complete gene sets from major plant pathogenic and industrially important fungal species"; and "the understanding of genome organization, population biology and fungal evolution; whole genome reconstruction; and comparative and global functional analyses to decode the molecular basis of disease caused by fungal pathogens."23 The Center contains a cluster of seven principal labs.
-The Department of Plant Pathology within CALS, incorporates CIFR, but also has notable multi-investigator research thrusts in: Host-parasite interactions and genomics Microbial ecology and epidemiology • Diagnosis, forecasting and disease management.
+CIFR is focused on "discovery and analysis of complete gene sets from major plant pathogenic and industrially important fungal species"; and "the understanding of genome organization, population biology and fungal evolution; whole genome reconstruction; and comparative and global functional analyses to decode the molecular basis of disease caused by fungal pathogens."
+The Center contains a cluster of seven principal labs.
+The Department of Plant Pathology within CALS, incorporates CIFR, but also has notable multi-investigator research thrusts in: Host-parasite interactions and genomics Microbial ecology and epidemiology Diagnosis, forecasting and disease management.
 The USDA Plant Science Research Unit, contained within NC State is active in research pertaining to diseases of corn, wheat and small grains.
-The Department of Entomology has guite diverse research foci.
+The Department of Entomology has quite diverse research foci.
 There is an evident focus on applied entomology for crop protection in field crops, fruits and vegetables, turf and ornamentals.
 Genetic pest management, insect genomics and molecular biology also feature in the Department's research thrusts.
-Work on weeds is primarily conducted within the CALS Crop Science Department and the Department of Horticultural Science.
+Fit to Decadal Vision for Plant Sciences Work on weeds is primarily conducted within the CALS Crop Science Department and the Department of Horticultural Science.
 Diverse competencies are demonstrated across research in terms of herbicide tolerance and herbicide efficacy, and in alternative weed control technologies and strategies.
-Fit to Decadal This platform is specifically relevant to the goal of defining "how plant Vision for Plant species have naturally adapted to stressful or extreme environments, Sciences specifying biological mechanisms that can be harnessed for agriculture."
-Also related to goals to "link genome to performance during environmental change and biotic interactions" and to "understand the dynamics of plant communication, from the intracellular to the interorganismal scale."
-Potential Improved pesticides Products and Biological control products Technologies Novel resistance traits for improvement of crops

-Disease diagnostics and management tools

-Control product application/precision-application systems Integrated pest management and decision-support systems.
+This platform is specifically relevant to the goal of defining "how plant species have naturally adapted to stressful or extreme environments, specifying biological mechanisms that can be harnessed for agriculture."
+Also related to goals to "link genome to performance during environmental change and biotic interactions" and to "understand the dynamics of plant Potential Products and Technologies Improved pesticides Biological control products Novel resistance traits for improvement of crops Disease diagnostics and management tools Control product application/precision-application systems Integrated pest management and decision-support systems.
+Key Departments in CALS Plant Pathology; Entomology; Applied Ecology; Biological and Ag Engineering; Crop Science; Horticultural Science; Molecular and Structural Biochemistry; Plant and Microbial Biology; Soil Science; Ag/Resource Economics, and Food, Bioprocessing and Nutrition Sciences.